-Pop-Up Menus
+Pop-up Menus

 The pop-up menu is the most common type of menu you see when you select a field.
-When a pop-up appears you see a list of two or more options from which you select an option or options.
+When a pop-up appears, you will see a list of two or more options.
 Two pop-up menu types are described in "How to Select Options" in this chapter.

-How to Close Pop-Up Menus
+How to Close Pop-up Menus